peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

     public static readonly PeterO.ExtendedFloat SignalingNaN;

-A not-a-number value that signals an invalid operation flag when it's passed as an argument to any arithmetic operation in arbitrary-precision binary float.
+A not-a-number value that signals an invalid operation flag when it's assed as an argument to any arithmetic operation in arbitrary-precision inary float.

 ### Ten